 We invited customers to give us their thoughts on our communications.
 We received over 300 responses to our email, post and text message surveys and more than 40 residents across the country attended events to give their views in person.

 We explored the accessibility, content and tone of our written and online communications.
-The findings from this consultation are summarised below.
 You can view the full results here.

 - Customer segmentation – the information we hold on our customers and how we use it.